RikenSugitaLab/MLMM-Potential/doc/ML_Model.md

 n_edge_qm_max: the max number of edges in QM region in all the data
 The two options are used to contruct data server.

-## ** Please only modify the options listed in this text and leave out other ones shown in config.yml **
+## ** Please only modify the options listed in this text and leave out other ones shown in config.yml, other options are either experimental ones or deprecated **